The one where sanity is tempered by steel.

 - Historical Domain Character: Mary Shelley and Lord Byron.
 They were good friends in real life.
 Also present are Mary's future husband Percy Bysshe Shelley, Byron's personal physician Dr. John Polidori, and Mary's stepsister Claire Clairmont.

-- Hope Spot: Mary tries to appeal to the Cyberman's humanity... only to find out it has long since left him.
+- Hope Spot: Mary tries to appeal to the Cyberman's humanity... only to find out that humanity left him long before he was cyberconverted.

 - Human Shield: Byron ducks behind Claire when Polidori sleepwalks into the room through what they think is a wall.
 She is not happy with him for this later.